 LA QUINTA INN & SUITES

-Just a 10-minute drive from Antelope Canyon, this resort-style property has an outdoor pool and hot tub for the ideal way to relax after a day seeing the sights.
+Just a 10-minute drive from Antelope Canyon, this resort-style property has an outdoor pool and hot tub for the ideal way to relax after seeing the sights.

 LAKE POWELL